About Tim Golder

 Tim is a highly experienced adviser on copyright, designs, confidential information and trade marks, as well as trade practices issues dealing with misleading and deceptive conduct.
 He is adept at drafting licensing, distribution and franchising agreements.
 He also undertakes substantial work in registering and protecting trade marks, designs and domain names.
 Tim has a substantial litigation practice in the intellectual property field, enforcing the rights of clients including before the Courts.

 Tim is a registered trade marks attorney and a partner of the firm's associated firm, Allens Patent & Trade Mark Attorneys, where he is in charge of IP registrations for a range of clients.
 He is a member of the International Association for the Protection of Intellectual Property, the Intellectual Property Owners' Association Anti-Counterfeiting Committee, the International Trademark Association, the Franchise Council of Australia, the Copyright Society of Australia, the Australian and New Zealand Sports Law Association and the Victorian Society for Computers and the Law.
 He has authored and co-authored a number of proposals to government on behalf of the Law Council of Australia's Intellectual Property Committee, and for many years was an adviser to the Trade Marks Sub-Committee of that Intellectual Property Committee.
-Tim is on the Editorial Board of the Journal of Intellectual Property Law and Practice, published by Oxford University Press.
-He is also a member of the Programming Advisory Council of the International Trademark Association (INTA).
+Tim was from 2005 to 2022 (inclusive) a member of the Editorial Board of the Journal of Intellectual Property Law and Practice, published by Oxford University Press.
+He is also a member of the Commercialisation of Brands Committee of the International Trademark Association (INTA).

 Tim chaired the Law Council of Australia's Designs Sub-Committee which made detailed submissions to Government urging changes to designs law, which led to the enactment of the Designs Act 2004.